 🌿Establishing the Value of an Estate

 A client had several investment accounts but could not remember if they were in a trust, the exact value, or the number of accounts.
-I knew the client's IFA and asked them to provide details.
+I knew the client's FA and asked them to provide details.
 This ensured the correct advice regarding distribution through Wills and trusts to maximise the Inheritance tax allowances.

-🌿IFA annual review:
+🌿FA annual review:

 a) Draft the Wills, Trusts and powers of attorney themselves.
 This may be OK with a specialist department, but one person seldom has the current expertise and experience to excel at financial and legal disciplines.
+Equally, cross-department referrals are not always in the department or clients' best interest, especially if the client's net worth or requirements are below those preferred by some in-house teams.

 c) They can conduct due diligence and interview Fern Wills and LPAs.
 Having assured themselves that the client's best interests will be served, they can offer the client our contact details and then allow the client to decide for themselves.